hove-io/navitia/documentation/slate/source/includes/isochrones.md

     Code it yourself on JSFiddle
 </a>

-You could use these APIs (click on them for details):
+You can use these APIs (click on them for details):

 -   **[Places](#places)** : autocomplete on geographical data to find the departure and destination points from an input text.
 -   **[Journeys](#journeys)** : Compute all journeys from a departure point to every reachable point,